pSnehanshu/node-bifrost/README.md

-# Bifröst
+# node-bifrost
-Access control for node.js, as simple as that
+Bifröst, Access control for node.js, as simple as that

 ![Bifröst](assets/thor-bifrost-asgard.jpg)